citotob/dACC_fe/README.md

-# SIS-client
+# dACC-client

-A repository for SIS frontend app
+A repository for dACC frontend app